 Our Story

 However, the Sugar Act of 1764 tightened enforcement, and the American colonists began to organize.
 British goods were boycotted, tea was spilled into the harbor, and Revere set off on his midnight ride.
-The next day the shot heard around the world took place in Concord and the war began.
-But victory came at a cost.
+The next day, the shot heard around the world took place in Concord and the war began.

-Just as Revere signaled the start of the American Revolution, we intend to do the same — but this time declaring independence from Caribbean distillers!
+Just as Revere signaled the start of the American Revolution, we intend to do the same — but this time declaring independence from Caribbean distillers.

 Rum